-For those who wanted to get started with Ecommerce.
+For those who wanted to get started with the eCommerce business.
 You are at the right place.

-In this article, let’s discuss everything you need to know in order to get started with ecommerce business like what is ecommerce?
-How to start your own ecommerce business?
+In this article, let’s discuss everything you need to know in order to get started with an eCommerce business what is eCommerce?
+How to start your own eCommerce business?
 What are the platforms available?
-Also, you are going to find out the latest trends and tips to survive in the present ecommerce era.
+Also, you are going to find out the latest trends and tips to survive in the present eCommerce era.

 Let’s get started.

-While ecommerce is about transaction of services and goods, people often confuse ecommerce with e-business or ecommerce business.
+While eCommerce is about the transaction of services and goods, people often confuse eCommerce with e-business or eCommerce business.
 There is a slight difference.
-While ecommerce is only about the transactions of goods and services, ecommerce business model deals with all aspects of an online business which include selling:
+While eCommerce is only about the transactions of goods and services, the eCommerce business model deals with all aspects of an online business which include selling:

-Any business which has online presence and fits into one or more of the above mentioned categories.
+Any business which has an online presence and fits into one or more of the above-mentioned categories.
 It gives you an idea of what type of service/product you offer to your customer.

 Let me explain.

-Do you know that ecommerce businesses can earn with affiliate marketing?
-The money earned this way is called commission which is earned via affiliate links that accept to pay them from the money they earn from sale.
+Do you know that eCommerce businesses can earn with affiliate marketing?
+The money earned this way is called commission which is earned via affiliate links that accept to pay them from the money they earn from a sale.

 For those who don’t know what an affiliate is?
 Here’s the answer.